◉ Are you a rhythm event or drum circle facilitator (DCF) who is ready to take the next step on the business side of this work?

 - Special rate for further consulting sessions (e.g. help to propose or plan your next “big gig”)

-In this video course, you will learn:
+In this business development course, you will learn:

 - The key factors you must remember to successfully serve organizational clients